News in Pennsylvania has recently focused largely on adjustments to the new normal after most casinos and horse tracks reopened.

 Adjustments to virus shutdowns are tangible in the numbers, with April and May accounting for 54% of the year-to-date online casino gross gaming revenue.
 Demand is such that online casino gross gaming revenue so far this year, $501 million, has already surpassed the total for all of 2019.

 A 45-minute Motley Fool podcast examined the underlying stocks recently, including companies active in PA.
-The theme of the show was the transition from physical wagering to online betting, and places like Pennsylvania and New Jersey are the main drivers.
+The theme of the show was the transition from physical wagering to online betting, and places like Pennsylvania and New Jersey are the main drivers for recent stock pumps.

 The companies and stock for GAN, DraftKings and Flutter Entertainment, the parent company of FanDuel and PokerStars, were discussed.
 Not included but drawing interest are Penn National Gaming stock, and PENN and Golden Nugget‘s plans to roll out GNOC, a strictly online company, and list it on Nasdaq.